MrHaila/delugr/README.md

 - 100% browser based.
 Nothing to install!
 - Browse your songs and what instruments are used in them.
+- Easy navigation between songs and instruments via deep links when possible.
 - Browse synths and see what songs they are used in.
-- Detect songs with instruments that don't currently exist.

 ## Future things that would make sense (backlog)